 This South American country is blends wilderness and elegance in a way we never thought possible before.
 At its heart is an arts and culture powerhouse dubbed the “Paris of South America,” but when you leave this megapolis, you’ll discover serene coastlines, snow-capped mountains, wind-open prairies, and exotic forests.

-There is so much to places to visit in Argentina; you could spend a lifetime explore its riches and only just scratch the surface.
+There are so many places to visit in Argentina; you could spend a lifetime explore its riches and only just scratch the surface.
 This is why we have developed this cheat sheet to help you with your travels.

 But first – what is a landmark?